-- (a) Players in a defenseless posture are: - (1) A player in the act of or just after throwing a pass (passing posture). - (2) A receiver attempting to catch a pass who has not had time to clearly become a runner.
-If the player is capable of avoiding or warding off the impending contact of an opponent, he is no longer a defenseless player. - (3) The intended receiver of a pass in the action during and immediately following an interception or potential interception.
+- (a) Players in a defenseless posture are: - (1) A player in the act of or just after throwing a pass (passing posture). - (2) A receiver running a pass route when the defender approaches from the side or behind.
+If the receiver becomes a blocker or assumes a blocking posture, he is no longer a defenseless player. - (3) A receiver attempting to catch a pass who has not had time to clearly become a runner.
+If the player is capable of avoiding or warding off the impending contact of an opponent, he is no longer a defenseless player. - (4) The intended receiver of a pass in the action during and immediately following an interception or potential interception.
 If the player is capable of avoiding or warding off the impending contact of an opponent, he is no longer a defenseless player.